-Dinghy towing (1ZZ-FE engine with automatic transmission)
+Dinghy towing (with automatic transmission)

 Your vehicle is not designed to be dinghy towed (with four wheels on the ground) behind a motorhome.

 Do not tow your vehicle with four wheels on the ground.
 This may cause serious damage to your vehicle.